Top

 This course focuses on fundamental aspects of human disease.
 Students learn the structural and functional changes in cells, tissues, and organs altered by disease and/or injury.
 Important pathophysiological concepts such as cell, injury, inflammation, and immune responses are discussed.
 Students learn how cancer, and selected diseases impact each of the body systems.
 There is a focus on etiology and mechanisms of alterations of cells, tissues, and organs that explain patients’ symptoms and signs.
 There is application of pathophysiological knowledge to nursing practice.
 This is the second in a series of related courses, applying concept and skill development to a different set of body systems and processes.
 Learners are required to integrate new and prior learning.

-This course builds on materials taught in Biomedical Chemistry and Lab Diagnostics 1.
-Students focus on the systemic approach of lab diagnostics, and review the cardiovascular, renal, digestive, and hepatobiliary systems among others.
+This course comprises a branch of biomedical and laboratory medicine.
+Students learn the structure and locations of different molecules and macromolecules as well as various chemical processes and metabolic pathways within the human body.
+This course emphasizes a systemic approach of lab diagnostics, focusing on function tests of body organs and systems in health and disease.
 Students discuss normal and abnormal biochemical lab findings.
-Learners focus on the interpretation of clinical and laboratory data and the role of the lab in the diagnosis of various diseases.
+Learners focus on interpretation of clinical and laboratory data and the role of the lab in the diagnosis of various diseases.

 In this course, students learn the foundational concepts and tests related to statistical analysis.
 Students use statistical software packages to develop and visualize statistic results.
 Students learn to communicate foundational statistical results, evaluate the statistical merit of arguments published in research articles, and articulate statistical analysis and its limitations to a variety of audiences.